Cluster structures on schemes of bands: Setup

 \subsection{Schemes}

 We fix in this section our notation for schemes.
 We refer to the book \cite{EH} for a comprehensive treatment of the subject.

 Let $\Schk$ be the category of $K$-schemes, and let $X$ be a $K$-scheme.
 The functor $\Hom( - , X) : (\Schk)^{op} \lra \Set$ assigning to a $K$-scheme $Z$ the set of $K$-schemes morphisms from $Z$ to $X$ and to a morphism of $K$-schemes $f: Z' \lra Z$ the function $\Hom(Z,X) \lra \Hom(Z', X)$ given by composition with $f$ is the \textit{functor of points} of $X$.
 An element of the set $X(Z):= \Hom(Z,X)$ is called a $Z$-point of $X$.
-We use the shorthand notation $X(K)$ to denote the set $X(\Spec(K))$, and we briefly refer to an element of $X(K)$ as a $K$-point of $X$.
+If $R$ is an associative, unitary and commutative $K$-algebra, we will use the shorthand notation $X(R)$ to denote the set $X(\Spec(R))$, and we will refer to an element of $X(R)$ as an $R$-point of $X$.
 Recall that there is a natural bijection between the set $X(K)$ and the set of $K$-rational points of $X$, which assigns to an element $f$ of $X(K)$ the image of the unique point of $\Spec(K)$ under the morphism $f$.
 Through the paper, we consider these two sets as canonically identified through this bijection.

 Assume that $Y$ is another $K$-scheme and let $f:X \lra Y$ be a morphism of $K$-schemes.
 Then, the composition with $f$ determines a natural transformation between the functors of points of $X$ and $Y$.
 By the Yoneda lemma, any natural transformation $\Hom(-,X) \lra \Hom(-,Y)$ arises in this way from a unique morphism of $K$-schemes $X \lra Y.$